 Minimum Credit Requirement | 51 credits |

-Minimum Residence Credit Requirement | 36 coursework credits plus 9 dissertation credits, for a total of 45 credits. |
+Minimum Residence Credit Requirement | 45 credits |

 Minimum Graduate Coursework Requirement | 26 credits must be graduate-level coursework.
-Details can be found in the Graduate School’s Minimum Graduate Coursework (50%) policy (https://policy.wisc.edu/library/UW-1244). |
+Refer to the Graduate School: Minimum Graduate Coursework (50%) Requirement policy: https://policy.wisc.edu/library/UW-1244. |

 Overall Graduate GPA Requirement | 3.00 GPA required.
-This program follows the Graduate School's GPA Requirement policy (https://policy.wisc.edu/library/UW-1203). |
+Refer to the Graduate School: Grade Point Average (GPA) Requirement policy: https://policy.wisc.edu/library/UW-1203. |

 Other Grade Requirements | Incompletes must be resolved by the end of the next fall or spring term in which the student is enrolled.
 In addition, all incompletes must be resolved before students may take any portion of the preliminary examination. |

 Assessments and Examinations | Students must take preliminary exams within one semester of completing coursework.
 The dissertation proposal must be approved by the student’s dissertation proposal committee no later than one calendar year after the student becomes a dissertator.
-The last step in completing the Ph.D. in Second Language Acquisition is the successful defense of a doctoral thesis or dissertation, followed by its deposit with the Graduate School. |
+The last step in completing the PhD in Second Language Acquisition is the successful defense of a doctoral thesis or dissertation, followed by its deposit with the Graduate School. |

 Language Requirements | Typically, the student must demonstrate an advanced level of academic oral and reading proficiency in two languages prior to taking preliminary exams.
 A plan for meeting this requirement is developed by the student and advisor during the student’s first semester in the Program.
-The plan must be approved by the advisor and the SLA steering committee by the end of the first academic year. |
+The plan must be approved by the advisor and the Second Language Acquisition steering committee by the end of the first academic year. |

-Breadth Requirements | Because of the broad, interdisciplinary nature of the SLA program course requirements, a minor or graduate/professional certificate is not required.
-A minor or graduate/professional certificate is optional, and, in some cases, may be strongly suggested.
+Graduate School Breadth Requirement | Because of the broad, interdisciplinary nature of the Second Language Acquisition program course requirements, a doctoral minor or graduate/professional certificate is not required.
+A minor or certificate is optional, and, in some cases, may be strongly suggested.
 Students must submit a short statement (2-3 pages) at the end of their third semester, discussing how the courses that they have taken so far, as well as those that they plan to take in the future semester(s), inform their dissertation research and their envisioned career path. |

-Required COURSES
+Required Courses

 Code | Title | Credits |